 You will need to meet a $10 minimum deposit, which at the time of writing amounts to £7.60.
-You can also invest from just $10 into Easyjet shares. eToro is heavily regulated, so you should have no issues with safety.
+You can also invest from just $10 into Easyjet shares. eToro is heavily regulated.
 This includes a license with the FCA, as well as protection from the FSCS (up to the first £85,000).

 |Stock Trading Fees||0% commission + spread|

 |Inactivity Fees||$10 (£7.60) per month after one year|